ilarsf/aarc_lts/for-coaches/session-plans/session-1.md

 5. Verify weather conditions are suitable
 6. Prepare sign-in sheet and liability forms
 7. Set up flip test area with safety equipment
+8. Ensure all equipment is clean and in good condition

 ## Detailed Session Timeline